Immerse with us into international and domestic conflicts.

 Join Our Email List

-- "Cultivate was a fantastic time for our entire team.
-Everyone came away alive and ready to look at what it means to contend for the work of peacemaking in their own contexts.
-More than a few times, learnings from that intensive have come up in other meetings.
-Its no overstatement to say that this is a game-changer."
+- “Cultivate was a fantastic time for our entire team.
+We left knowing how to contend for the work of peacemaking as Eastlake and in our own contexts.
+Its no overstatement to say that this training is a game-changer.”
+Ryan Meeks, Founding Lead Pastor, Eastlake Community Church, Seattle, WA

 - "TGIP learning labs are game changers.
 TGIP graciously guided me on an immigration immersion that inspired me to forevermore live by Mother Theresa’s words, 'if we have no peace, it is because we have forgotten that we belong to each other-that man, that woman, that child is my brother or my sister.'"